Suleymanklc/laravel-app/readme.md

 ###### Important

-***laravel application is running with Nginx server as sidecar since laravel is not exposing 9000 as http and requires additional web sever***
+***laravel application is running with Nginx server as sidecar since laravel is not exposing 9000 as http and requires additional web sever.
+Although php artisan can serves too nginx is better approach for production**

 please check: chart/templates/deployment.yaml